Landscape view not supported, please use portrait view!

 Cons of cash ISAs:

 For those who want to take minimal risk while still earning some interest on their savings, cash ISAs are an attractive option.
-On the other hand, cash ISAs usually offer lower returns than other investment options.
-Therefore, it is important to compare different options and consider whether an alternative could be more profitable in the long term.
+However, they usually offer lower returns than other investment options.
+Therefore, comparing different options and considering whether an alternative could be more profitable in the long term is important.

 Is investing in Buy-to-Let Property the Best Return on a £50,000 Investment?